BarGoldman/Shell/README.md

 We will compile the program by `make all` <br />
 We will run the program: `./myshell`

+In the file "my_test.txt" you can find my test

 ## My Program Can Do
 We can see that the program executes commands: <br />
 `hello: ls -l` <br />